rcverse/Another-Noun-Phrase-Extractor/README.md

     - General: Include Nested Phrases, Include Metadata, Treat Newlines as Boundaries.
     - Filtering: Min/Max NP length, Accept Pronouns.
     - Structure Filtering: Master toggle switch and individual selection for specific NP structures (Determiner, Compound, Relative Clause, etc.).
-    - Tooltips: Hover over options for detailed explanations based on documentation.
 - **Real-time Log Viewer**: Track operations and potential issues with log level filtering.
 - **Results Visualization**: View formatted extraction results in the Output tab.
-- **Batch Result Navigation**: Use a dropdown to view results for specific files when processing batches.
 - **Export Options**: Export results to TXT, CSV, or JSON formats to a selected directory.
-- **Status Bar**: Provides feedback on application readiness, processing progress, and completion status.
-- **Workflow Control**: Process button initiates extraction, Reset button clears inputs/outputs for a new task.

 For more details on the GUI structure or building it from source, see the ANPE GUI repo.